rscohn2/roco-home/docs/deployment.rst

 collector, commits to the publish-analytics branch triggers a deploy of the analytics service.
 See ``.github/workflows/ci.yml`` for details.
-Azure credentials are stored as GitHub secrets in the signalpy GitHub organization settings.
+Azure credentials are stored as GitHub secrets in the zignalz GitHub organization settings.

-Visit *Settings* for the signalpy organization on GitHub.
+Visit *Settings* for the zignalz organization on GitHub.
 Select *Secrets*, then *New organization secret*.
 Create 2 secrets with the following names: ``AZURE_WEBAPP_PUBLISH_PROFILE_ANALYZER`` and ``AZURE_WEBAPP_PUBLISH_PROFILE_COLLECTOR``.
 These names must match the